solana-foundation/solana-improvement-documents/proposals/0185-vote-account-v4.md

 ```

 This new version of vote state will include new fields for setting the
-commission and collector account for each of the three sources of validator
+commission and collector account for each of the sources of validator income:
-income: inflation rewards, block fees, and block tips.
-It will also remove
+inflation rewards and block rewards.
+It will also remove the `prior_voters`
-the `prior_voters` field.
+field.

 ```rust
 pub struct VoteStateV4 {